What Is Preventive Care?

 • Chemoprevention counseling: This service is for women at higher risk for breast cancer.

-• Counseling for sexually transmitted infections: This service is for women who are sexually active.
+• Counseling for STIs: This service is for sexually active individuals.

 • Genetic test counseling: This service is for women at higher risk for breast cancer.